 So we hung around the tunnel’s mouth, me catching bottles, and it piling them up and rearranging them and losing them again to the fierce night winds, and me catching some more, and so on.
 In this manner we passed a most amusing time, until we both tired of the game and we went to sit down on a nearby incinerated car wreck and swapped life stories.

-‘Of the Great Old Ones Cthulhu was the worse,’ said the Shoggoth, concluding the sorry ass story of its life. ‘though the Shub-Niggurath wasn’t far behind in the Massive Bastards League.
-As for the pentacle-fixed bozos… Don’t get me started.
-To cut a very long story short, we were left behind to rot in some frozen, forlorn underground citadel in the middle of nowhere, in the most emaciated of continents, on a thoroughly godforsaken little planet.
+‘Of the Great Old Ones Cthulhu was the worse,’ said the Shoggoth, concluding the sorry ass story of its life.
+‘Though the Shub-Niggurath wasn’t far behind in the Massive Bastards League.
+As for the pentacle-obsessed bozos… don’t get me started.
+To cut a very long story short, we was left behind to rot in some frozen, forlorn underground citadel in the middle of nowhere, in the most emaciated of continents, on a thoroughly godforsaken little planet.
 That day we swore three dread oaths.
 One, that we would never-ever-ever be servants to any god, demon or Thing.
 Two, that we’d never again would we spill the vital juices, be they blood, ichor or sap, of any creature other than in legitimate self-defence.
-And three, that if one day we had the opportunity, we’d beat the living shits out of the sodding soi-dissant Great Old Ones.
+And three, that if one day we had the opportunity, we’d beat the living shits out of the sodding soi-disant Great Old Ones.
 ‘Tell you, girl, we ever get our collective pseudopods on the scumbags, we show them was hard times really are.
 Oomph…’

 ‘Quite.’
 I agreed.